safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit/README.md

 # Protocol Kit

-The Protocol Kit uses the [Safe Core SDK](https://github.com/safe-global/safe-core-sdk/tree/main/packages/safe-core-sdk) to interact with [Safe contracts](https://github.com/safe-global/safe-contracts) using a Javascript interface.
+The [Protocol Kit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit) enables developers to interact with [Safe contracts](https://github.com/safe-global/safe-contracts) using a Javascript interface.
 This SDK can be used to create new Safe accounts, update the configuration of existing Safes, and propose and execute transactions.

 ## Quickstart